-Experience How many couples do you see in the portfolio.
-Do you see a dated or a fresh, timeless style?
-A less experienced photographer may charge less to build their portfolio vs. a more experienced one who is in demand.
+How many couples do you see in the portfolio?
+Is there mention of how long the photographer has been in business?
+A less experienced photographer may charge less to build their portfolio vs. one who is in demand.

 You reach out…

-So now we’ve got that out of the way, let’s dig a little deeper into what the photography experience involves!
+So now we’ve got that out of the way, let’s dig a little deeper into what the wedding photography experience involves!

 Reach out and begin a conversation.
 You’ll probably see more detailed pricing menus and some more information.